tbeaugureau809/loanlens/README.md

 The system is designed around the four main steps analysts typically follow:

-1. **Capturing data** — entering manually or extracting loan agreement details through parser.
+1. **Capturing data** â€” entering manually or extracting loan agreement details through parser.
-2. **Reviewing data** — ensuring accuracy and completeness of captured terms.
+2. **Reviewing data** â€” ensuring accuracy and completeness of captured terms.
-3. **Performing searches** — finding comparable transactions and surfacing red flags.
+3. **Performing searches** â€” finding comparable transactions and surfacing red flags.
-4. **Documenting results** — generating reports, narratives, and supporting tables.
+4. **Documenting results** â€” generating reports, narratives, and supporting tables.

 By automating and standardizing these steps, LoanLens reduces the **manual burden** of keeping track of dozens or hundreds of agreements, while also improving **consistency** and making results more **defensible** for tax authorities.